AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/GetObjectTagging.md

     </Tagging>
     ```

--   Sample requests for querying the tags of an object in a versioned bucket
+-   Query the tags of an object in a versioned bucket.

-    You can send this request to query the tag \{age:18\} of the specified version of objectname in bucketname that is versioned.
-The version is specified by versionId.
+    In this example, an object named objectname is stored in a versioned bucket named bucketname.
+A GetObjectTagging request is sent to query the \{age:18\} tags of the specified version of objectname.
 After the tag of the specified version of the object is obtained, 200 OK is returned.

+    Sample requests

     ```
-    GET /objectname? tagging&versionId=CAEQExiBgID.jImWlxciIDQ2ZjgwODIyNDk5MTRhNzBiYmQwYTZkMTYzZjM0****
+    GET /objectname?tagging&versionId=CAEQExiBgID.jImWlxciIDQ2ZjgwODIyNDk5MTRhNzBiYmQwYTZkMTYzZjM0****
     Host: BucketName.oss-cn-hangzhou.aliyuncs.com
     Date: Wed, 24 Jun 2020 08:50:28 GMT
     Authorization: OSS ************:********************
     ```

-    Sample response
+    Sample responses

     ```
     200 (OK)